Mark1626/road-to-plus-plus/chapter-4/README.md

 Case 3 - xxtea middle block block collider in OpenMP target constructs

+Case 4 - Conditional and Nested OpenMP usage.
+Nested thread spawning has to be enabled with `omp_set_nested(1)`, control on how many threads to spawn can be done with `OMP_NUM_THREADS=2,8`

 Interstingly `omp master` is several times faster than `omp single`, look at case study the [other chapter](../chapter-acceleration/openacc/sandpile/README.md)